geojupyter/jupytergis/docs/tutorials/intro.md

 :::{admonition} Why don't we add a local shapefile?
 :class: tip
 One of the main strength of JupyterGIS is its collaborative capabilities.
-To be able to collaborate, it is much easier to work with data shared and available online.
+To be able to collaborate, it is much easier to work with data that is available to everyone online.
 :::

 ```{exercise-start}